1. KnowledgeBank

 This is because you file your R&D tax credit claim retrospectively after your accounts are finalised, and the deadline for filing your Corporation Tax return is usually later than that for filing your statutory accounts.

-As explained above, your SME R&D tax credit claim is a below-the-line benefit.
+As explained above, your ERIS R&D tax credit claim is a below-the-line benefit.
 If your claim reduces your tax liability, you will reflect this in the tax line of your income statement and in your Corporation Tax creditor.

 To post your pre-R&D claim tax charge to the accounts: